 So, why should your student attend a college rep visit session?

 - Students ask questions – They don’t have to travel anywhere.
 They can be in a comfortable setting (their high school), and ask the questions they might be too embarrassed to ask in a large group on a campus tour.
-Maybe they ask about the college’s architecture program, but then follow that up with a “do you have a Quidditch team?” 🙂 This list has some suggested questions, and click here for 20 more.
+Maybe they ask about the college’s architecture program or study abroad and internship opportunities?
+This list has some suggested questions, and click here for 20 more.
 Plus, the student will have a contact name for future questions that arise or when they make a physical visit to campus.

 - Get a leg up – Your student might meet the actual admissions rep who will review their application.
 Wouldn’t it be great for them to have a personal connection or memory of your meeting instead of being just another unknown online applicant?
 If acceptance is a borderline “yes” or “no” decision, having a personal meeting with the rep could tilt the decision in your favor.

 - Meeting strangers is a life skill our kids need – As much as they protest, they have to get their nose out of their phone and learn to meet people.
 Truth is, that skill only gets better with practice.
 Be early, firm handshake, smile, be polite, pay attention, and say “thank you” at the end.
 So, practice a little with them beforehand.
 It may feel weird, but it’s really helpful.